 The new improveaquaticlife.se website follows Europe’s largest water conservation project.
-The first action has already been taken – a 200-ton concrete culvert has been removed to restore the natural flow of the Pjältån river.
+The first action has already been completed – a 200-ton concrete culvert has been removed to restore the natural flow of the Pjältån river.

 New website – improveaquaticlife.se